 Audience Metric Definitions

-The unique number of “people” that visited your website (dependent on the user being on the same browser and having the same tracking cookie)
+The unique number of “people” that visited your website (depends on the user being on the same browser and device)

-The unique number of “people” that are new to your website (altered if users remove their tracking cookies)
+The unique number of “people” that are new to your website (can be misleading if your users like to clear their cookies)

-One visit where the user continuously interacted with the website without 30-minute inactivity
+One visit where the user continuously interacted with the website without 30 minutes of inactivity

 Every new page load including page refreshes